Effects of noise on performance of Bernstein-Vazirani algorithm: Impact of disorder on the success probability

-The peak of quantum advantage for the performance of BV algorithm is observed when the number of bits in secret string is around $n=5$.
-This is due to the fact that, in presence of a fixed amount of disorder, as the number of bits increases, the success probability of both quantum and classical BV algorithm decreases.
-But the efficiency of classical algorithm reduces by factor of $1/2^{n}$ even for noiseless case.
-So, after a particular value of $n$, say 10, the classical success probability becomes almost zero for the complete range of disorder strength.
-But on the other hand, the success probability of disordered BV algorithm reduces slowly with $n$.
+The peak in quantum advantage is observed when the number of bits in the secret string is small.
+This is due to the fact that, in the presence of a fixed amount of disorder, as the number of bits increases, the success probability of both quantum and classical algorithms decreases.
+But the efficiency of the classical algorithm reduces by a factor of $1/2^{n}$ even for the noiseless case.
+So, after a particular value of $n$, say 10, the classical success probability becomes almost zero for the complete range of disorder strength for all the disorders.
+On the other hand, the success probability of the disordered BV algorithm reduces slowly with $n$ for every disorder whatever its strengths.
 Thus, the difference between the quantum and classical success probabilities initially increases with $n$, until a certain value of $n$, beyond which it decreases as $n$ continues to increase.